contacto@vag-global.com

 1 March, 2024

-Recently, the Tax Administrations of Peru and Chile issued declarations regarding the application of the Peru-Chile DTA in the income generated by the indirect disposal of shares among domiciled persons of the Member Countries of the referred Agreement.
+Recently, the Tax Administrations of Peru and Chile issued declarations regarding the Peru-Chile DTA application in the income generated by the indirect disposal of shares among domiciled persons of the Member Countries of the referred Agreement.
 The conclusions of each administration are presented below:

 Peruvian Interpretation